varnishcache/varnish-cache/doc/sphinx/phk/gzip.rst

 can tell that you are in an ESI include by examining the 'req.esi_level' variable in VCL.

-The ESI-parsed object is stored gzip'ed under the same conditions as
+The ESI-parsed object is stored gzipped under the same conditions as
-above:  If the backend sends gzip'ed and VCL did not ask for do_gunzip, or if the backend sends ungzip'ed and VCL asked for do_gzip.
+above:  If the backend sends gzipped and VCL did not ask for do_gunzip, or if the backend sends ungzipped and VCL asked for do_gzip.

 Please note that since we need to insert flush and reset points in the gzip file, it will be slightly larger than a normal gzip file of the same object.

-When we encounter gzip'ed include objects which should not be, we gunzip them, but when we encounter gunzip'ed objects which should be, we gzip them, but only at compression level zero.
+When we encounter gzipped include objects which should not be, we gunzip them, but when we encounter gunzip'ed objects which should be, we gzip them, but only at compression level zero.